-Ninth District Councilman William “Pete” Welch praised the concept of using TIF funds for a low-income community, favorably comparing it to TIF subsidies for upscale waterfront projects such as Harbor Point (which Welch voted for in 2013).
+Ninth District Councilman William “Pete” Welch praised the concept of using TIF funds for a low-income community, favorably comparing it to TIF subsidies for upscale waterfront projects such as Harbor Point.

 “If these guys can make it work, great.
 If not, we need to go on and find someone else,” Engle responded.

 In fact, the city has tried to hand it over to other developers.